Sustainable Historic Preservation

 Right: Skylight at Original Letter Handling Room: Byron White Courthouse; Denver, Colorado (GSA)

 4) Materials and Resources

 Consider use of appropriate salvage historic materials for restoration of lighting, hardware, and other specialty items.
 Most mid-sized cities have resources for salvaged building materials.
-Upgrade, rather than replace, historic fixtures.
+Retain, repair, or upgrade historic fixtures, rather than replace them.

 Department of the Interior, Headquarters Building, Washington, DC.
 Ongoing work to achieve a LEED® Silver rating includes: utilization of energy efficient appliances, carpeting and furnishings with a high recycled content, efficient mechanical systems installed with minimal impact on the historic materials, energy saving lighting fixtures, maximizing interior daylight, and installing interior blast storm windows were added for security and energy efficiency.
 Historic windows were retained and their energy efficiency was bolstered by the addition of the blast windows.